 “Only now appointments to the C-suite are focusing intensely

 on how companies need to care for people—from employees to communities to suppliers to customers.”

 Leading successfully in current socio-economic trends means leading with empathy, an ability to adapt and communicate effectively, while focusing on the topic diversity.
-While these skills are not new, they have moved to the forefront of what makes a successful CEO.
+While these skills are not new, they have moved to the forefront of what makes a successful president and CEO.
 Inspiring people to keep organizations moving forward relies on these skills more than ever before.